-As linear bilevel problems are already $\mathcal{NP}$ -hard (Ben-Ayed and Blair, 1990), different heuristics were proposed as well: Erkut and Alp (2007) present a solution method that starts with a tree structured subset of the network and gradually adds new arcs.
-In contrast, Erkut and Gzara (2008) keep the bilevel formulation and propose a heuristic algorithm to solve the problem.
+As linear bilevel problems are already $\mathcal{NP}$ -hard (Ben-Ayed and Blair, 1990), different heuristics are proposed as well: Erkut and Alp (2007) present a solution method that starts with a tree structured subset of the network and gradually adds new arcs.
+In contrast, Erkut and Gzara (2008) keep the bilevel formulation and propose a heuristic algorithm for solving the problem.
 The objective function of the follower problem is integrated into the objective function of the leader problem in a bi-objective bilevel model.
 Recently, Bianco et al. (2016) use a game-theoretic approach for regulating the transportation of hazardous materials via tolls.
 To calculate a Nash-equilibrium, they use a local search heuristic not only to minimize the total risk, but also to equilibrate the risk on the arcs by looking at the maximum risk on an arc.
-This approach is restricted to one hazmat type and the authors point out that an extension makes the problem much harder as the Nash game is not convex anymore.
+This approach is restricted to one hazmat type and the authors point out that an extension makes the problem much harder as the Nash game is no longer convex.
 Sun et al. (2015) include risk uncertainty into the network design problem and introduce a heuristic to find a robust solution.
+Bula et al. (2017) present a variable neighborhood search for the HazMat truckrouting problem, while Xie et al. (2012) combine location and routing decisions to minimize the risk in a multi-modal setting.
+Neither author addressed, however, network design or equilibration decisions.

-Besides the solution method, the evaluation of risk for specific paths was investigated as well.
-Alp

-(1995) minimizes the sum of the risk of all used arcs and Erkut and Ingolfsson (2000) propose more advanced objective functions like the mean-variance.
+Besides the solution method, the evaluation of risk for specific paths is also investigated.
+Alp (1995) minimizes the sum of the risk of all used arcs and Erkut and Ingolfsson (2000) propose more advanced objective functions like the mean-variance.
 In contrast to that, ReVelle et al. (1991) minimize the exposed population on a path and Saccomanno and Chan (1985) the incident probability on a path.
 Since all these measures assume independent risk probabilities, Kara et al. (2003) propose a method to evaluate the risk on a path accurately by including conditional risk distributions.
-However, Erkut and Verter (1998) show that the approximation error of the independent risk assumption is small.
+Erkut and Verter (1998) show that the approximation error of the independent risk assumption is small.
 To include the fact that the population might not be risk-neutral and favor a higher probability of a low-consequences accident over a lower probability with high consequences, Abkowitz et al. (1992) introduce the perceived risk.
 The exposed population is exponentiated with a risk preference.
 If this risk preference is greater than 1, a risk averse population is assumed, if it is 1, the population is risk neutral and if it is smaller than 1, the population is risk prone.
 Bianco et al. (2009) and Bianco et al. (2016) equilibrate the risk over all arcs by minimizing the maximum risk on an arc.
-We will show that our approach can achieve a better distribution of risk for a population by comparing it to these approaches.
+We will show that our approach can achieve a better distribution of the risk to a population by comparing it to these approaches.
 Moreover, Taslimi et al. (2017) propose a framework for equity in hazmat network design and hazmat response team location.
+The multi-modal effect is, however, not considered.
 A summary of different risk measures can also be found in Erkut and Ingolfsson (2005).